Analog Hawking radiation emitted by a perfectly reflecting mirror: Reflection in (1+3)D

 \section{Reflection in (1+3)D}

-In higher dimensional spacetimes, it is known, if possible, to be difficult to solve the wave equation: $\Box\phi(t,\mathbf{x})=0$ with the boundary condition: $\phi(t_{r},x_{r}(t_{r}),\mathbf{x}_{\perp})=0$ since conformal symmetry no longer holds.
-Nevertheless, from the previous section, we have seen the alternative route to obtain the expression of the reflected wave from its reflected frequency.
-We shall pursue this manner in this section.
+In higher dimensional spacetimes, it is known, if possible, to be difficult to solve the wave equation: $\Box\phi(t,\mathbf{x})=0$ with the boundary condition: $\phi(T,X(T),\mathbf{x}_{\perp})=0$ since conformal symmetry no longer holds.
+In this section, instead of trying to solve the boundary value problem from first principle, we review the reflection by Einstein's mirror in special relativity, from which we will argue that the consideration of the normal incident modes alone is sufficient to provide a lower bound of the number of analog Hawking radiation emitted by the perfect mirror.